TominoCZ/CMZMods/README.md

 - To install the **mods**, create a ``@mods`` folder in the game's directory (it creates itself) and paste your mod DLL inside (along with any library DLLs your mod is using, the loader will recognize mod files).

 ## Mods
-I've included some example mods I made:
+I've included some example mods I made or ported over:

+### Laser Gun Crash Fix (ported)
+- This mod fixes the random crashes when shooting laser guns
+- Port of the original .EXE mod made by [pending..]

 ### IntroSkip (ExampleMod)
 - This mod greatly reduces the splash screen length (the loader has a custom splash image)